J-1 students who are in good academic standing and maintaining status may be eligible to apply for academic (practical)

 Log into the IntlHokies portal to complete the 6-, 12- and 18-month validation report, which must be submit to validate STEM OPT employment at the 6, 12 and 18 month mark.

 F-1 or J-1 international students must request approval to enroll for less than full time hours; select the reason and use the appropriate form accordingly:

 - Student is requesting reduced enrollment hours due to medical concerns.
-Academic relief paperwork from Schiffert Health Center must accompany the reduced enrollment request form.
+Academic relief paperwork from Schiffert Health Center or Cook Counseling Center must accompany the reduced enrollment request form.

 Submit the completed and signed form to IGSS before the beginning of the semester in which reduced enrollment is requested.